-Our blog.
-A tech publication for architects, by architects
+Our Blog - A tech publication for Architects, by Architects.

 The Salesforce Architect blog is a tech publication for architects, by architects.
 We explore and celebrate what matters to architects and demystify the complex roles architects play: leader, builder, designer, planner, creator and problem solver.
 Through the content we publish, we create new ways for architects to learn, understand and connect.